-28 For purposes of this indicator, the term "senior management" includes the principal executive and financial officers signing the entity's certifications as well as any other members of senior management who play a significant role in the entity's financial reporting process
+28 For purposes of this indicator, the term "senior management" includes the principal executive and financial officers signing the entity's certifications as well as any other members of senior management who play a significant role in the entity's financial reporting process iv.
+Ineffective oversight of the entity's external financial reporting and internal control over financial reporting by the entity's audit committee.

-29 Regarding the correction of a misstatement, see applicable financial reporting standards on Accounting Policies, Changes in Accounting Estimates
+29 Regarding the correction of a misstatement, see applicable financial reporting standards on Accounting Policies, Changes in Accounting Estimates and Errors